 Preferred Method of Communication

-Reaching out to prospects on their time is necessary but it also helps build rapport when you reach out through their preferred method of communication.
-Some do not mind phone calls but others would rather you reach out to them through email or SMS messaging.
-When you use a software like CallTools.com, you can call, email, or text message a lead or customer without leaving the platform.
-This makes reaching prospects and clients on their terms especially quick and easy.
+Reaching out to prospects on their time is necessary, but it also helps build rapport when you reach out through their preferred method of communication.
+Some do not mind phone calls, but others would rather you reach out to them through email or SMS messaging.
+When you use software like CallTools.com, you can call, email, or text message a lead or customer without leaving the platform.
+This ease of use makes reaching prospects and clients on their terms, especially simple.

 The Small Things